 Spay and Neuter

-We strongly recommend spaying and neutering for most, if not all, of our canine and feline patients.
-Pet spay and neuter surgeries are an effective preventive measure against future health problems, and can also reduce certain unruly behaviors.
-Your pet’s safety is always our foremost priority here in Orland Park, which is why we take the time to get to know your pet and fully evaluate their health before proceeding to surgery.
+Your pet’s safety is always our foremost priority here at our animal hospital in Orland Park, IL, which is why we take the time to get to know your pet and fully evaluate their health before proceeding to surgery.
 Our knowledgeable veterinarians and supporting team members treat every patient as an individual, and strive each day to help owners make the best decisions for their pets.

 The Benefits of Pet Spay and Neuter Surgeries

-• Prevent the heat cycle
+- Prevents the heat cycle

-• Prevent the uterine infection known as ‘pyometra’
+- Prevents the uterine infection known as ‘pyometra’

-• Prevent development of mammary tumors
+- Prevents the development of mammary tumors

-• Prevent potential for aggressive behavior
+- Reduces or prevents the potential for aggressive behavior

-• Prevent testicular cancer from developing
+- Prevents testicular cancer from developing

-• Prevent enlarged prostate development
+- Prevents enlarged prostate development

 When Your Pet Should Be Spayed or Neutered